-The Athletic - Cultural Association named "The Way Of The Warrior, a non-profit-making corporation, was founded in 1992, and since 1997 it has created a rich environment in which the martial arts can flourish.
+The Athletic Association named "The Way of the Warrior" (Bushido), a non-profit-making corporation, was founded in 1992, and since 1997 it has created a rich environment in which the martial arts can flourish.
 It is recognized by the General Bureau of Athletics, is a member of H.K.F.
 (Hellenic Karate Federation) and also a member of H.K.I.N.F.
 (Hellenic Kendo Iaido Naginata Federation) for the art of Iaido.

 The club hosts daily classes for all ages of Karate (Shito ryu), Iaido (Tamiya ryu - ZNKR) and Kobudo (Traditional Weapons).